Dismiss Modal

 Pharmacy Operations

-The pharmacy operations rotation is a required, longitudinal learning experience at Children’s of Alabama (COA).
-The pharmacy department of COA provides pharmaceutical care services to inpatients in our 380-bed facility and clinic patients in our outpatient Ambulatory Care Center.
-Pharmacists in our department work from inpatient pharmacy, from satellites in Hematology/Oncology and Surgery, or in unit-based patient care areas.
-Services provided by the pharmacy department at COA include medication preparation and delivery, decisions about medication selection, dosages, routes and methods of administration, medication therapy monitoring, and the provision of medication-related information for other healthcare professionals and patients.
+Services provided by the pharmacy department at Children's of Alabama include medication preparation and delivery, decisions about medication selection, dosages, routes and methods of administration, medication therapy monitoring, and the provision of medication-related information for other healthcare professionals and patients.
 Our pharmacy staff respond to codes and level 1 traumas, as well as other emergencies when called upon.
-The Pharmacy department uses robotic technology in intravenous compounding and inventory management.
+The Pharmacy department uses robotic technology to aid in inventory management.

 Practice Management